garjitech/rn-interview-homework/README.md

 ## Setup and Running
 We have spun up a basic Expo (http://expo.io) app, which is a very handy toolset built on top of React Native.
 You can write your entire app as you would with any React Native - Expo adds more tooling around native features and plugins as well as a great build system.

-### Fork and Clone

-All work must be completed on your own fork of the repository.
-To fork the repository, click the fork button on the top right of the github page.

 ### Install Expo and Mobile Client
 Once you setup your expo dev environment with the setup below